Upcoming events

 Tee Box Sponsor $2000

-Includes dinner registration.
+Includes lunch registration.
 Sign where golfers tee off.
 18 holes.

 Putting Contest Sponsor $1500

 Includes registration for two pre-shotgun.
 Sponsor logo on two (2) drink tickets per attendee.
-Sponsor helps course give out mimosas/bloody marys before tournament shotgun.
+Sponsor helps course give out drinks before tournament shotgun.
 Can bring marketing materials for bar.

 Includes sponsor supplies cigars, table with signage at check in area to hand out cigars and meet all the golfers